wavefrontHQ/docs/pages/doc/wavefront_obsolescence_policy.md

 2. Remove `rate()` or `ratediff()` functions from your delta counter queries.

    Any `cs()` query tracks the total increments per minute, so `cs()` data is already a 1 minute rate and doesn't require the `rate()` function.
 If you do want to know the per-second rate of change, divide the result by 60.

+   You do not need to do anything differently if you are using a `timeWindow` parameter in your `rate()` function.
+The purpose of that parameter is to account for cumulative counter resets but delta counters do not have resets.

 3. Remove `align()` from your delta counter queries unless you picked an `align()` time window that's larger than 1 minute.